Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Preliminaries II. Martin L of Type Theory

 \item ``$X \meets Y$'' is~``$\SI{a:A} (a\IN X) \times (a\IN Y)$'',

 \item ``$X \cap Y$'' is~``$\LAM{a:A}(a \IN X)\times(a\in Y)$'',

 \item ``$X \cup Y$'' is~``$\LAM{a:A}(a \IN X)+(a\in Y)$''.

-\end{itemize} \end{defi} The intuition is that a predicate on~$A$ is just a subset of~$A$ in some constructive and predicative\footnote{if~$A:\Set$, $\Pow(A)$ isn't of type~$\Set$} set theory.
-We will also need the following definition. \begin{defi} A family of~$C$ is given by a set~$I$ together with a function from~$I$ to~$C$.
-In other words,
+\end{itemize} \end{defi} The intuition is that a predicate on~$A$ is just a subset of~$A$ in some constructive and predicative\footnote{if~$A:\Set$, $\Pow(A)$ is not of type~$\Set$} set theory.
+It is then natural to call a predicate on some~$A\times B$ a binary \emph{relation}.
+We sometimes identify a relation $R:\Pow(A\times B)$ with its curried version~$R : A \to \Pow(B)$.
+Finally, we define the following trivial operation \begin{defi} If $R : \Pow(A\times B)$, the converse $R^\sim$ is the predicate in~$\Pow(B\times A)$ given by

 \end{defi}